zoonderkins/blahdns/README.md

 ## Announcements

+* If you are experiencing downtime or an unstable connection, our server is currently under a DDoS attack.
+Mitigation efforts are already underway. [screenshot](https://blahdns.com/ddos/Screenshot%202025-05-21%20at%2019.38.36.png)
 * Singapore server has been migrated to Contabo provider to serve more bandwidth.

 **We will discotinue Japan, Switzerland, Finland by Jul 15, 2024** | Thanks again for all supporters and users 🥰🙏